Box Office: 'The Hitman's Wife's Bodyguard' Takes Top Spot From 'A Quiet Place 2' - Up News Info

 LOS ANGELES, June 20, (Variety.com) – “The Hitman’s Wife’s Bodyguard” nabbed the top spot on box office charts, debuting with $11.6 million from 3,331 U.S. venues over the weekend.

-The Lionsgate movie, a sequel to the 2017 action comedy “The Hitman’s Bodyguard,” opened in theaters on Wednesday and has collected $17 million to date.
+The Lionsgate movie, a sequel to the 2017 action comedy “The Hitman’s Bodyguard,” opened on the big screen on Wednesday and has collected $17 million to date.
+However, the film cost nearly $70 million to produce so it could face challenges turning a profit in theaters.

 Starring Salma Hayek, Ryan Reynolds and Samuel L. Jackson, “The Hitman’s Wife’s Bodyguard” is one of the rare post-vaccine era movies to play exclusively in theaters.
 Opening weekend crowds were mostly older men, with 55% of ticket buyers identifying as male and 66% over the age of 25.